g1879/DrissionPage/README.md

 The following code implements exactly the same function, comparing the code amounts of the two:

-1、Find all elements whose name is ele_name
+1. Find all elements whose name is ele_name

 ```python
 # selenium: